×

 Prepaid funeral plans

 Prepaid funeral plans are safe and secure financial products which allow you to pay for and plan your funeral in advance.
 In 2022, the industry became regulated by the Financial Conduct Authority (FCA), requiring all firms to be licensed before they could sell funeral plans.
-As part of this, firms have to guarantee the safety of the money of their customers; Aura chooses to do this by holding your money in our secure, independently managed trust.
+As part of this, firms have to guarantee the safety of the money of their customers; your money is protected under the Financial Services Compensation Scheme (FSCS), offering you an extra layer of financial security if the firm fails.
 This trust guarantees that the money needed to pay your funeral costs will always be there ready for when it’s needed, even if direct cremation prices continue to rise in the meantime.

 Different plans include different things.
 For instance, with Aura, the price of hand-delivering the ashes back to the family after the cremation is included in the final price, but this isn’t always the case.
 It should also be borne in mind that, unlike with other forms of funeral cover, a funeral plan cannot be used for any other purpose besides paying for a funeral.
 In this sense, it’s not as flexible as over-50’s life insurance, the payout from which could theoretically be used for anything the beneficiary wants.